31 Oct, 2019

 This process can be made even easier by using Fathom, which is designed to set up and automate the measurement of KPIs to give businesses detailed insights.

-Take a look at our detailed Guide to selecting KPIs for small business to get an in-depth overview and list of KPIs that should be tracked at any lifecycle stage.
+Take a look at our detailed Guide to selecting KPIs for small business to get an in-depth overview and list of KPIs that should be tracked at any lifecycle stage or start a free trial now.

 Written by Nick Levine